 Doing business online

 Starting any business online is a shrewd move because the company can be managed from a home study or office – in fact, anywhere that has a reliable internet connection.
-Costs involved are incredibly low, requiring just a mid-range computer, an internet connection and a telephone, with perhaps a little more money being spent on printers and stationery.
+Costs involved are incredibly low, requiring just a mid-range computer, an internet connection with cox internet packages, and a telephone, with perhaps a little more money being spent on printers and stationery.

 For the eco-conscious, there are plenty of opportunities to make a living satisfying customer needs while operating in a sustainable and ethical manner.